askap-vast/vast-pipeline/docs/quickstart/installation.md

 $ npm ci && npm start
 ```

 __NOTE__: make sure you are in the root of the repo, as shown above.
 That command "clean install" all the dependencies, copies files into the `static/vendor` folder and minified CSS and JS files.
-For more details of compilation of front-end assets (e.g. single tasks), and developement set up read the [Front End `README.md`](./static/README.md).
+For more details of compilation of front-end assets (e.g. single tasks), and development set up read the [Front End Developing Guidelines](../developing/localdevenv.md#frontend-assets-management-and-guidelines).

 ---

 Done!
-Now open the [`README.md`](./README.md) file to see how to initialize and run the pipeline.
-Otherwise if you intend on developing the repo open the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file for instructions on how to contribute to the repo.
+Now go to [Vast Pipeline Configuration](configuration.md) file to see how to initialize and run the pipeline.
+Otherwise if you intend on developing the repo open the [Contributing and Developing Guidelines](../developing/intro.md) file for instructions on how to contribute to the repo.